techtestacc/civilservicetest/README.md

 - To run the application, write python manage.py runserver in the terminal.
 - You may need to run python manage.py makemigrations and then python manage.py migrate to initialise the database.
 - I would use an Azure CI/CD YAML pipeline with one step to build, test and deploy the Django project to an AWS cluster.
 SQLite is file based so not suitable for a production environment.
-I think it woule be better to migrate the DB to PostgreSQL or similar if it were to be deployed.
+I think it would be better to migrate the DB to PostgreSQL or similar if it were to be deployed.